 Take photos at the Ushuaia Signs

-Everyone loves a good instagrammable sign photo.
+Everyone loves a good instagrammable photo with a sign.
 So if you’re coming all the way down to Ushuaia Argentina you need to go on the search for these.

 Both signs can get busy, so get there early before the crowds!

-Eat a Penguin at Ramos Generales in downtoan Ushuaia
+Eat a Penguin at Ramos Generales in downtown Ushuaia

 Not a real penguin silly!
-The penguins served as Ramos Generales are made from merange and chocolate, and are almost too cute to eat…almost!
+The penguins served at one of the best restaurnats in Ushuaia, Ramos Generales.
+They’re made from merange and chocolate, and are almost too cute to eat…almost!

 Don Jose Salomon orginailly from Tripoli, Lebanon opened Ramos Generales in 1913.
 It served as the point of supply and the gathering place for both the people of and visitors to Ushuaia.